PhraseExpress v9 Network Edition - Manual

 Following trouble-shooting tips should be able to help you if you experience connection issues with the PhraseExpress Network Edition:

 - Make sure to use the latest software version.
 Please note that the PhraseExpress clients must have the same major version number as the PhraseExpress Server.
 Example: If you use PhraseExpress v9 clients, you also must use a PhraseExpress Server v9.
-You cannot use a v7 Server with a v9 client.
+You cannot use a v8 Server with a v9 client for example.
 You can find the latest product versions on our download page.

 Make sure that the computer running the PhraseExpress Server has a TCP/IP network connection to all computers running the PhraseExpress clients.